rhizomeicx/icon-governance-meetings/README.md

 Prior to each meeting, the link and password will be published to the ICON Governance Meeting Telegram channel.
 If you do not have access to this channel, please reach out to Catalyst (@catalystnode) or [RHIZOME](https://t.me/rhizomeicx).

 To ensure we stay on track, please join the meeting 10-15 minutes ahead of time to test your audio and video (optional).

-## How to Submit a Meeting Topic

-To submit a meeting topic, please add it to the relevant thread on the ICON Community Forum.
-The link to the thread for each week's meeting will be shared in the ICON Governance Meeting Telegram channel.

-Following discussion, the final list of five topics will be finalized and published two days before the meeting.